Vermont is known as one of the most environmentally-focused states in the US, and their EV programs hold up to that reputation.

 Vermont has several incentive programs at both the private and public level, helping expand their EV reach across the state.

 The Department of Housing and Community Development (DHCD) initiated the Electric Vehicle Supply Equipment (EVSE) grant program in 2014.
-EVSE is funded by the Department of Environmental Conservation, investing $200,000 on over a dozen projects in designated downtowns.
-Since the launch of EVSE, the number of registered EVs in Vermont has risen from 943 in July 2015 to 4,360 in January 2021 – a whopping 362% increase.
+EVSE is funded by the Department of Environmental Conservation, and since 2014, Vermont has invested over $3.5 million in public EV charging stations.
+There are now 8,875 plug-in electric vehicles registered in Vermont, 54% of which are all-electric BEVs.

 Since inception, Vermont has received continued funding towards EV expansion including $2.8M in 2017, $4M in 2019, and $2.5M in 2020.
 In 2021, Vermont awarded $1M to fund a specific pilot program to incentivize the installation of charging stations in multi-unit affordable housing, attempting to make EV home charging access more equitable and affordable across the state.
 In 2022, the state legislature appropriated over $10M to continue funding incentive programs for EV charging, with at least 30% of these funds going towards the multi-unit program.